AlfredBr/Merlins-Magic-Square/README.md

 # Merlins-Magic-Square

+### Update!
+We started in 2020 and now 6 years later we modernized it with a lot of help from Claude Code.

 [Merlin](http://www.theelectronicwizard.com) was an electronic toy made by Parker Bros in the 1970's.

 Merlin contained many games and one of those games was a 3x3 version of [Lights Out](https://en.wikipedia.org/wiki/Lights_Out_(game)) called "Magic Square".